 Will you tell us more about yourself?
 Will you answer my list of questions for a class report?

 “Grade school students working on a report should read my children’s books listed on the publications page and other publications listed in the bibliography.
-Look into the research links for more information.
-Some answers to the most frequently asked questions are available on this web site.”
+Look into the research links for more information.”

 PUBLISHING & MARKETING ADVICE